Things to Expect When Buying a Fixer-Upper for Your First Home

 Getting in over your head is no fun.
 Make a list of things that must be done right away and things that you would like to do.
 Prioritizing will make the process less stressful.

 Using the Right Tools: The most cost-effective way to tackle a fixer-upper is to do the work yourself, that is, of course, if you are handy and know how to do some of the work.
 If you’re starting from scratch, it will be well worth investing in the right power tools.
-Consult a list of essential tools for DIY, such as this one from Fine Homebuilding.
-A few essentials include a drill, sander, jigsaw, basic toolbox, and ladder.
+Consult a list of essential DIY tools, such as this one from Fine Homebuilding.
+A few essentials include a drill, a sander, a jigsaw, a basic toolbox, and a ladder.

 Is Your Space Livable?
-If you are a person that likes to cook your meals, then, you may want to put the kitchen renovation on the top of the list.
-Then put the next most important project on the list that will make your home livable and less chaotic.
+If you are a person who likes to cook your meals, then you may want to put the kitchen renovation at the top of the list.
+Then, put the next most important project on the list that will make your home livable and less chaotic.

 Stay or Sell?